solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Browse to Outlook Online (https://outlook.office.com), wait for 5
     minutes for an email to show up with the order details.

-# Hands on Lab: Azure Data Factory with PostgreSQL
+# Hands-on Lab: Azure Data Factory with PostgreSQL

-In this hands on lab you will use Azure Data Factory to connect to your Azure Database for PostgreSQL Flexible Server.
+In this hands-on lab you will use Azure Data Factory to connect to your Azure Database for PostgreSQL Flexible Server.

 ## Setup

 ### Required Resources

-You will need several resource to perform this lab.
+You will need several resources to perform this lab.
 These include:

 -   Azure Data Factory
 -   Azure Database for PostgreSQL Flexible Server